 Recently, MenuWorks was featured in Bar Business Magazine’s May issue, in an article titled “What’s on your Menu.”
 Here is an excerpt from that article:

 MenuWorks specializes in laminated, waterproof menus.
 “Our menus are available in coil, flat, bifold, and trifold solutions,” says Amanda Marcengill, Inside Sales Manager.
 “In addition to laminated menus, we also offer café covers, royal covers, to-go menus, kids placemats, and table tents.”

 Focus on The Outcomes

-If you’re in the restaurant business you’re well aware of the trend toward fast casual dining.
+If you’re in the restaurant business you’re well aware of the trend toward fast-casual dining.
+A good definition might be “sit down dining at the customer’s pace.”
 An increasing number of surveys show dining customers are looking for something between traditional fast good and fine dining with many of the attributes associated with each.

 Mobile Menus – And, We’re Not Talking About Smartphones

 The fast-casual restaurant market has been hit hard with declining sales in the past few years.
 Part of the reason has been attributed to the 15%-20% tips expected in casual dining.
 Another reason is the fact many consumers prefer to stay at home.
 Even the increase in the use of Netflix and other streaming movie systems have contributed to keeping restaurant patrons at home.
 This has impacted many chains, some to the point of closing.
 However, there is a light at the end of the tunnel in the form of carry out.